comet-dot-photos/comet-dot-photos/README.md

 ## User Manual

 Using Comet.Photos, you can manipulate a 3D model of Comet 67P, paint a region of interest, and quickly retrieve all images taken of that region.
 You can further filter down the image set by specifying other image parameters, and at any time you can navigate through all of the matching images, and display them in either two dimensions or texture-mapped onto the 3D comet model.
-This is done in 4 easy steps.
+This is done in 5 easy steps.

+### Step 1: Selecting the Datasets

+Comet.Photos can search for images taken by any of the three conventional cameras onboard Rosetta.
+By default, searches include the Narrow Angle Camera (NAC), Wide Angle Camera (WAC), and Navigation Camera (NAVCAM).
+Using the **Choose Datasets** menu in the control panel on the right, users can restrict the search to one or more datasets.

-### Step 1: Finding the Region of Interest
+### Step 2: Finding the Region of Interest
 [Figure 1](#fig1) shows the window upon starting up Comet.Photos.
 A 3D shape model of 67P appears on the left, and a control panel appears on the right.

 <a id="fig1"></a>